 The Jaguar I-Pace is the first all-electric offering from the UK manufacturer – and the first model to come to market from mainstream car makers that challenges Tesla’s dominance of the premium EV market.
 Promising pace, style, and quality, the Jaguar I-Pace is an EV SUV that comes with both a long driving range, and plenty of power.

 Jaguar’s I-Pace has a 90 kWh battery for a quoted range of 298 miles – calculated on the WLTP test cycle.
-The I-Pace qualifies for OLEV’s Category 1 Plug-in Car Grant, which takes £3,500 off the cost of a new model.
-Because of this, a buyer is likely to qualify for a £500 Homecharge Scheme grant towards the cost of a home charge point.
+The I-Pace doesn’t qualify for OLEV’s Category 1 Plug-in Car Grant, which takes £3,000 off the cost of a new model, because it costs more than the £50,000 threshold.
+However, a buyer is likely to qualify for a £500 Homecharge Scheme grant towards the cost of a home charge point.

 Jaguar I-Pace Range